pilgr/Paper/README.md

 # Paper
-Fast and simple data storage for Android.
-Supports data upgrade for changed classes automatically.
+Paper is a [fast](#benchmark-results) NoSQL data storage for Android that lets you save/restore Java objects by using efficient Kryo serialization and handling data structure changes automatically.

-###Add dependency
+#### Add dependency
 ```groovy
 compile 'io.paperdb:paperdb:0.9'
 ```

 #### Initialize Paper
-Should be called in Application's or Activity's onCreate().
+Should be initialized one time in onCreate() in Application or Activity.

 ```java
 Paper.init(context);
 ```

-It's an UI friendly call.
+It's OK to call it in UI thread.
 All other methods should be used in background thread.

 #### Save
 Save data object.
 Your custom classes must have no-arg constructor.